brunobord/microsr/microsr.md

 surviving is already a reward in itself.

-at the end of their first adventure, they'll become level 2.
+at the end of their first adventure, they'll reach level 2.

-when they'll accomplish their common goal, they'll become level 3.
+when they'll accomplish their common goal, they'll reach level 3.

-when they'll fulfill their personal quest, they'll become level 5.
+when they'll fulfill their personal quest, they'll reach level 5.

-when they'll have saved the lives of a whole kingdom, they'll become level 8.
+when they'll have saved the lives of a whole kingdom, they'll reach level 8.

 ----